RAF Brize Norton: Transport operations

 The station is home to approximately 5,800 military staff, 1,200 contractors and 300 civilian staff.
 The station accommodates the RAF's strategic and tactical air transport and air-to-air refuelling fleets, operating the Boeing C-17 Globemaster III, Airbus A400M Atlas and Airbus A330 MRTT Voyager.
 The A330 is operated by AirTanker Services under the Future Strategic Tanker Aircraft contract.
-AirTanker also operates service to RAF Mount Pleasant, Falkland Islands, on which civilian passengers can book tickets.

 Civilian passengers had been permitted on flights to and from RAF Ascension Island with reservations handled by AW Ship Management, with some customers doing package deals combined with the RMS Saint Helena, which travelled between Saint Helena and Cape Town, South Africa until the opening of St Helena Airport to passenger flights.

 Expeditionary Air Wing

-No. 38 Expeditionary Air Wing was formed at Brize Norton on 1 April 2006 and acts as a deployable command and control headquarters to support Air Mobility Operations.
+No. 38 Expeditionary Air Wing was formed at Brize Norton in April 2006 and acts as a deployable command and control headquarters to support Air Mobility Operations.

 Supported units

 The station is home to Joint Air Delivery Test and Evaluation Unit (JADTEU) – a tri-service unit that tests and evaluates air transportation methods, No.1 Parachute Training School RAF – a training school for airborne forces, and No 1 Air Mobility Wing – an air combat support unit on high readiness to deploy specialist movements personnel worldwide.